Local Area Attractions Near Yellowstone Park / West Gate KOA Holiday

-The world's first - and America's largest - National Park must be seen to be believed!
-Within its 2.2 million acres lie the greatest collection of geysers on this earth, the largest alpine lake in our nation, the colorful Grand Canyon of the Yellowstone River, thundering waterfalls higher than Niagara, petrified forests, trout-laden streams, and an endless array of native wildlife ranging from ground squirrels to grizzly bears.
+The world's first and America's largest National Park, Yellowstone is full of natural wonders and beauty.
+Within its 2.2 million acres lie the greatest collection of geysers on this earth, the largest alpine lake in the nation, the colorful Grand Canyon of the Yellowstone River, thundering waterfalls higher than Niagara Falls, petrified forests, trout-laden streams, and an endless array of native wildlife ranging from ground squirrels to grizzly bears.
 Yellowstone has more natural beauty than you can absorb in a lifetime.

 Yellowstone Lake is the largest natural freshwater lake in the United States that is above 7,000 feet and is one of the largest such lakes in the world.
 Yellowstone Lake covers 136 square miles and is 20 miles long by 14 miles wide.
 It has 110 miles of shoreline.
 The lake is at least 320 feet deep in the West Thumb area and has an average depth of 140 feet.
 Situated at an elevation of 7,733 feet, the lake remains cold year-round, with an average temperature of 41 F.

-On August 17th, 1959 an earthquake near the Madison River triggered a massive landslide.
-The slide moved at 100 m.p.h. and in less than 1 minute, over 80 million tons of rock crashed into the narrow canyon, blocking the Madison River and forming Earthquake Lake.
+On Aug.
+17, 1959 an earthquake near the Madison River triggered a massive landslide.
+The landslide reached speeds of 100 mph as more than 80 million tons of rock crashed into the narrow canyon in in less than one minute, blocking the Madison River and forming Earthquake Lake.
 Visit Quake Lake online for more information.

-Red Rock Lake Refuge - 29 miles from Yellowstone KOA
+Red Rock Lake Refuge - 29 miles away

-Island Park & Mesa Falls - 27 miles from Yellowstone KOA
+Island Park & Mesa Falls - 27 miles away

-Blue Ribbon Trout Fishing - less than 1 mile from Yellowstone KOA
+Blue Ribbon Trout Fishing - less than 1 mile away

 Try your hands at catching Brook, Rainbow, Grayling, Cutthroat, Lake and Brown Trout.
 Some of the best fly fishing anywhere in the West located just outside of Yellowstone National Park.

-Mountain Biking and Hiking Trails - less than 1 mile from Yellowstone KOA
+Mountain Biking and Hiking Trails - less than 1 mile away